 Death (Continued) Amount If no survivor benefits are paid, the member's contributions with 6.00% interest until June 30, 2011; 4.00% interest thereafter.
 If survivor benefits are paid and accumulated contributions exceed total payments to the surviving spouse and children, then the remaining contributions are paid out.
 Termination Refund of contributions Age/service requirement Termination of local government service.
 Amount If member terminated before July 1, 2011, member's contributions with 6.00% interest compounded annually until June 30, 2011; 4.00% interest thereafter.
 If member terminated after June 30, 2011, member's contributions credited with 4% interest compounded annually.
 Deferred benefit Age/service requirement A deferred annuity may be elected in lieu of a refund if vested.
 Partially or fully vested.
 Amount Benefit computed under law in effect at termination and increased by the following percentage (augmentation), compounded annually, if termination of employment is prior to January 1, 2012: (a.)
 3.00% (2.50% if hired after June 30, 2006) until the earlier of January 1 of the year following attainment of age 55 and January 1, 2012; (b.)
 5.00% (2.50% if hired after June 30, 2006) thereafter until the earlier of the date the annuity begins and January 1, 2012; and(c.)
 1.00% from January 1, 2012 thereafter.
 If a member terminates employment after 2011, they are not eligible for augmentation.
 Form of payment Same as for retirement.
-Optional form conversion Actuarially equivalent factors based on the RP-2000 mortality table for healthy factors annuitants, white collar adjustment, projected to 2026 using scale AA, setbacks, blended 65% males and 6.0% interest.
+Actuarially equivalent factors Actuarially equivalent factors based on the RP-2000 mortality table for healthy annuitants, white collar adjustment, projected to 2026 using scale AA, no setbacks, blended 65% males, 6.0% post-retirement interest, and 8.5% preretirement interest.
+The post-retirement interest rate assumption will change to 6.5% on the earlier of the effective date of the next mortality adjustment or July 1, 2017.